 The ARC also approves the appointment, removal, evaluation and compensation of the internal audit function in the Group.

-The ARC ensures that the internal audit function is independent. effective, adequately resourced and has appropriate standing within the Company.
+The ARC ensures that the internal audit function is independent, effective, adequately resourced and has appropriate standing within the Company.
 The internal audit function is outsourced to KPMG, which is a reputable accounting and auditing firm staffed by qualified professionals with relevant qualifications and experience.
 The audit methodology is in conformance with the International Standards for the Professional Practice of Internal Auditing of the Institute of Internal Auditors.
 These standards cover attributes as well as performance and implementation principles.
 KPMG reports to the Chairman of the ARC and has unfettered access to all of the Group's documents, records, properties and personnel, including unrestricted access to the ARC.
 On an annual basis, the ARC reviews the adequacy and effectiveness of the internal audit function.
+Pursuant to Rule 1207(10C)

-For FY2024, the ARC concludes that the internal audit function is adequate (including adequately resourced), effective and independent (Provision 10.4 / SGX Listing Rule 1207(10C)).
+of the SGX-ST Listing Manual, the ARC had reviewed and was satisfied that the internal audit function is adequate (including adequately resourced), effective and independent during FY2025 (Provision 10.4).

-The Company also adopts a set of internal controls which sets out approval limits for expenditure, monetary withdrawals, investments and divestments and cheque signatory arrangements within the Company.
-KPMG assists the ARC in its functions by reporting its audit findings to the ARC and the senior management.
-The scope of KPMG's role is to perform detailed work to assist the ARC and the Board in their evaluation of internal controls and risk management in the Company's day-to-day operations.
-Wherever required, KPMG submits its plans and recommendations to the ARC for approval.
+The Company also adopts a set of internal controls which sets out approval limits for expenditure. monetary withdrawals, investments and divestments and cheque signatory arrangements within the Company.
+On an annual basis, KPMG submits its plans and recommendations to the ARC for approval.
+As part of the annual internal audit plan, KPMG reports to the ARC on internal audit findings during the period of review.
+Internal audits performed, provides an independent evaluation of internal controls and risk management in the Company's day-to-day operations, and supports the ARC and the Board in their evaluation of internal controls.